 The Response: Municipal Co-digestion Initiative

-To promote the reduction of GHG emissions and diversion of organics, among other objectives, OCWA and OWC launched the Municipal Co-digestion Initiative in 2016.
+To promote the diversion of organics and reduction of GHG emissions, among other objectives, OCWA and OWC launched the Municipal Co-digestion Initiative in 2016.

 “The initiative has brought municipalities, industry stakeholders, utilities, and regulators together to shape policy, programs, and projects,” says Indra Maharjan, director of innovation, technology, and alternate delivery at OCWA.